-Next, pour your bubblegum fragrance into the dry mixture and mix thoroughly.
+Next, pour your bubblegum fragrance and sweet almond oil into the dry mixture and mix thoroughly.

-After your have the ingredients mixed together with no clumps, separate your mixture evenly into the 3 separate bowls.
+After you have the ingredients mixed together with no clumps, separate your mixture evenly into the 3 separate bowls.

-Add a few drops of each color into your three bowl.
-For instance, a few drops of blue in one bowl, red in another and green in the third bowl and mix.
+Then, add a few drops of each color into your three bowls.
+For example, a few drops of blue in one, red in another, and green in the third bowl, mixing thoroughly.

-Take your spray bottle and add a few spritzes of water to one bowl at a time.
+At this point, your mixture will still be fairly dry and not ready for molding, quite yet.
+Now, take your spray bottle, add a few spritzes of water to the bowl, one at a time.

-Tip: You will know it's the right consistency when you grab a handful and squeeze the mixture and it stays together in your hand
+Tip: You will know it’s the right consistency when you grab a handful and squeeze the mixture and it stays together in your hand, without sticking to it.

-Now it's time to form our bath bombs.
-Obviously here you'll want to do one color at a time in the mold.
-To get a feel for how to use the Cada Soapery's bubblegum bath bomb mold, watch this short video.
+Finally, it’s time to form our bath bombs.
+Above all, you’ll want to do one color at a time in the mold.
+To get a feel for how to use the Cada Soapery’s mold, watch this short video below.

-Once you have these formed, place on something soft like egg carton foam for 24-hours.
-After dry, place the bath bombs into your bubblegum dispenser and wrap as a cool fun gift idea.
+Once formed, place on something soft like egg carton foam for 24-hours.
+After the drying process, place the bath bombs into your bubblegum dispenser.

 Find other Fun Kids Bath Bombs here:

-Well, this is a simple way to make kid friendly bubblegum bath bombs.
-We hope you enjoyed our post and feel free to share it across your social media platforms as always.
+Well, this is a simple way to make kid-friendly bubblegum bath bombs.
+We hope you enjoyed our post and feel free to share it across your social media platforms if you’d like.